Unfair Treatment at Work in the UK

 But what if there are no direct financial ramifications?
 Ensuring the workplace is fair is still something you should focus on, as it has a lot of indirect effects on your finances.

 When unfair treatment of other workers occurs, you can expect the employee’s morale and productivity levels to plummet.
-Academic studies have found that treating staff unfairly can drain them of energy and motivation.

 There can be consequences if the bullying isn’t discriminatory, but it gets so bad that it results in the employee leaving their job.
-Here, they might have a case for constructive dismissal.
-This very stressful situation can cause an employment tribunal case, even if it wasn’t unlawful treatment.

-Examples of being treated unfairly at work
+Examples of unfair treatment at work

 Unfair treatment can take many forms, and many people can enact it.
 Let’s look at some example scenarios below:

-• Unfair treatment at work by a peer: spreading gossip or slander about the employee by their colleagues.
+Spreading gossip or slander about the employee by their colleagues.

-• Unfair treatment at work by a supervisor: a manager could take a dislike to a particular employee and make their life difficult.
+A manager could take a dislike to a particular employee and make their life difficult.
 This includes unfairly criticising their work or setting them menial tasks.

-• Unfair treatment at work by a subordinate: a staff member going over their head and having their work undermined even though they’re competent at their job.
+A staff member going over their head and having their work undermined even though they’re competent at their job.

 If you can spot these before they become a formal policy issue, you can save a lot of trouble.
 Employees will also appreciate their employer looking out for their interests.